 Trump agrees to pause tariffs on Mexico, but import taxes still in place for Canada and China

-The Mexican president added that the two countries would continue talks on security and trade and that “the tariffs are put on pause for a month from now.”

-The pause added to the drama as Trump’s tariffs against Canada and China are still slated to go into effect on Tuesday.
-Uncertainty remains about the durability of any deals and whether the tariffs are a harbinger of a broader trade war as Trump has promised more import taxes to come.

-Trump posted on social media that he spoke Monday morning with Canadian Prime Minister Justin Trudeau and would “be speaking to him again at 3:00 P.M.”
+Trump posted earlier on social media that he spoke Monday morning with Canadian Prime Minister Justin Trudeau and would speak with him again at 3 p.m.
 Both Canada and Mexico had plans to levy their own tariffs in response to U.S. actions, but Mexico is holding off for the moment.

-Trump used his Monday social media post to repeat his complaints that Canada has been uncooperative, despite decades of friendship and partnerships that range from World War II to the response to the 9/11 terrorist attacks on the United States.
+Trump used his social media post to repeat his complaints that Canada has been uncooperative, despite decades of friendship and partnerships that range from World War II to the response to the 9/11 terrorist attacks.

 “Canada doesn’t even allow U.S. Banks to open or do business there,” Trump posted.
 “What’s that all about?
 Many such things, but it’s also a DRUG WAR, and hundreds of thousands of people have died in the U.S. from drugs pouring through the Borders of Mexico and Canada.”

 Financial markets, businesses and consumers are trying to prepare for the possibility of the new tariffs.
-Stock market indices opened with a modest selloff, suggesting some hope that the import taxes that could push up inflation and disrupt global trade and growth would be short-lived.
+Stock markets opened with a modest selloff, suggesting some hope that the import taxes that could push up inflation and disrupt global trade and growth would be short-lived.

+But the outlook reflected a deep uncertainty about a Republican president who has talked with adoration about tariffs, even saying the U.S. government made a mistake in 1913 by switching to income taxes as its primary revenue source.

 Mexico is facing a 25% tariff, while Canada would be charged 25% on its imports to the United States and 10% on its energy products.
-China is facing a 10% additional tariff due to its role in the making and selling of fentanyl, the Trump White House said.
+China faces a 10% additional tariff due to its role in the making and selling of fentanyl, the White House said.

 Kevin Hassett, director of the White House National Economic Council, said Monday that it was misleading to characterize the showdown as a trade war despite the planned retaliations and risk of escalation.